Rows21/k-Means_Mask_Mamba/README.md

 ## Installation

-- It is recommended to build a Python-3.9 virtual environment using conda
+- It is recommended to clone the repository with Python 3.9:

   ```bash
   git clone https://github.com/Rows21/k-Means_Mask_Mamba.git